Cheracol was a cherry-flavored cough

 chloroform, and alcohol.
 It was a very popular product for

 Upjohn, selling very well right up to 1990.
-The Cheracol brand
+Alas, the Cheracol brand

 is no longer sold.